SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 ## Library Initialization

 The [library.js Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/analyzeLibraryJS.js) checks every `library.js` file in the namespace of a library for occurences of a `sap/ui/core/Core#initLibrary` call.
-If so, the following information will be placed in the generated manifest.json:
+If found, the following information will be placed in the generated manifest.json:

 - noLibraryCSS: false when the noLibraryCSS property had been set in the initLibrary info object
 - types: string array with the names of the types contained in the library